List of cities in Kansas

 Kansas is a state located in the Midwestern United States.
+As of the 2020 census, 2,937,880 of the 2,970,606 residents of Kansas lived in a city in the 2024 estimate.

-According to the 2023 United States Census estimate its population is 2,940,546 and Kansas has a growth rate of 0.09% annually, which ranks 31st among all 50 states.
-Kansas is the 13th largest by land area spanning 81758.72 sqmi of land.
-Kansas is divided into 105 counties and contains 627 municipalities consisting of cities.
+Kansas is the 34th-most populous state with 2,970,606 inhabitants but the 13th-largest by land area spanning 81758.72 sqmi of land.
+Kansas is divided into 105 counties and contains 626 municipalities, all known as cities.

 City requirements

 All incorporated communities in Kansas are called cities, unlike in some states where some are called towns or villages (11 of 50 states only have cities).

 Once a city is incorporated in Kansas, it will continue to be a city even after falling below the minimum required to become a city, and even if the minimum is later raised.
-A city can de-incorporate, but if citizens decide to re-incorporate at a later date, then new minimum requirements must be met.
+A city can disincorporate, but if citizens decide to reincorporate at a later date, then new minimum requirements must be met.

 By State law, cities in Kansas are divided into three classes.